TomPace101/nanopore_diffusion/notes.md

 # Fixed potential

+_ACTION_ talk to Bin about setting potential field

 # Simulation

+_TODO_ move python files to one folder, to simplify finding code?

+_TODO_ more general "conditions", not "boundaryconditions"

 _TODO_ wiki page on flux integration over internal boundary Should probably document how to do external boundary as well, for comparison.